Vedic chant: Oral transmission

 These extraordinary retention techniques guaranteed the most perfect canon not just in terms of unaltered word order but also in terms of sound.
 That these methods have been effective, is testified to by the preservation of the most ancient Indian religious text, the Ṛgveda (c.
 1500 BCE).

-Example of a text with nine words in different patas is set out below:
+Example of a text with nine words in different pāṭhas is set out below:

 Divine sound

 The insistence on preserving pronunciation and accent as accurately as possible is related to the belief that the potency of the mantras lies in their sound when pronounced.
 The shakhas thus have the purpose of preserving knowledge of uttering divine sound originally cognized by the rishis.

 Portions of the Vedantic literature elucidate the use of sound as a spiritual tool.
 They assert that the entire cosmic creation began with sound: "By His utterance came the universe."
 (Brihadaranyaka Upanishad 1.2.4).
 The Vedanta-sutras add that ultimate liberation comes from sound as well (anavrittih shabdat).